-Step 1: An initial audit of control measures that no longer make sense would be a good place to start the voyage from a traditional to a networked workplace.
+First Step: An initial audit of control measures that no longer make sense would be a good place to start the voyage from a traditional to a networked workplace.
 Just ask those who do the work where less control would help get the job done.

-What authorizations (budget, vacation, time off, travel, etc.) require more time than they are worth?
+- What authorizations (budget, vacation, time off, travel, etc.) require more time than they are worth?

-How can we make it easier to connect with co-workers who are not at your workplace?
+- How can we make it easier to connect with co-workers who are not at your workplace?

-How can we make it easier to share and access know-how?
+- How can we make it easier to share and access know-how?

-When and where would you prefer to work to be more productive?
+- When and where would you prefer to work to be more productive?

-Who do you need to get to know better to enhance your work? (customer, supplier, co-worker, etc.).
+- Who do you need to get to know better to enhance your work? (customer, supplier, co-worker, etc.)

-Step 2: Now take that information and start doing something about it.
+Second Step: Now take that information and start doing something about it.